apache/zeppelin/docs/CONTRIBUTING.md

-# Contributing to Zeppelin Documentation
+# Contributing to Apache Zeppelin Documentation

 ## Folder Structure
 `docs/` folder is organized as below: